Stan15321/Final-Project-Assessment-for-Scalefocus-Academy/README.md

-Deploy a WordPress on Kubernetes (using Minicube) with Helm and automation with Jenkins.
+# Deploy a WordPress on Kubernetes (using Minicube) with Helm and automation with Jenkins.
-Prerequisites:
+- Prerequisites:
 1. Install the necessary tools: Minicube, Helm and Jenkins.
 - I already have Minikube and Jenkins and helm(TODO: need to explain the installment).

-2. Separate repo in your GitHub Profile named: Final Project Assessment for Scalefocus Academy Requirement for the Project Assessment:
+2. Separate repo in your GitHub Profile named: Final Project Assessment for Scalefocus Academy(DONE)

+- Requirement for the Project Assessment:
 1. Download Helm chart for WordPress. ( Bitnami chart: https://github.com/bitnami/charts/tree/main/bitnami/wordpress )
 2. In values.yaml, you need to change line 543 from type: LoadBalancer to type: ClusterIP ( Hint: there